gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psinode.md

   - An `http` or `https` URL: The host component must be an IP address.
 All components other than the host and port must be empty. `https` requires `--tls-cert` and `--tls-key` to be provided.
   - A filesystem path: Listens on a local socket

   This option can be used more than once to listen on multiple ports.
-If it appear in both the command line and the config file, however, any instances in the config file will be ignored.
+If it appears in both the command line and the config file, however, any instances in the config file will be ignored.
 The default config file template uses port 8080.

 - `-p` *name*, `--producer` *name*